Most typhoid infections occur in developing countries where sanitary conditions remain poor and water supplies are not

 Seen in developed countries mainly among travelers returning from endemic countries.

-Highest incidence is in the Indian subcontinent and, parallel to that, among travelers returning from that area.
+Highest incidence is in the Indian subcontinent and among travelers returning from that area.

 Prolonged febrile illness with normal WBC count in returnees from an endemic area should increase suspicion.

 Definitive diagnosis is by blood culture.